schuhmaj/performance-portability-benchmark/results/README.md

 | AMD MI210 | 181.0 | 22.63 | [Wikipedia, AMD Instinct](https://en.wikipedia.org/wiki/AMD_Instinct), boost clock, *Vector TFLOPS* |
 | Intel Max 1550 | 26 | 26 | [flopper.io](https://flopper.io/gpu/intel-data-center-gpu-max-1550-128gb), 52 for the card, halved for one stack |

-These are datasheet values and not measured ceilings: step 5 measures 57.4 TFLOP/s on the RTX 5080, because Nsight Compute scales its `peak_sustained` counters with the clock the card actually ran at.
+These are datasheet values and not measured ceilings: the Nsight Compute ceilings of step 5 differ, because Nsight Compute scales its `peak_sustained` counters with the clock the card actually ran at.
 The MI210 figure is labelled *Vector TFLOPS* in its source and may count a different unit of work than the NVIDIA per-core FMA figures.